cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 - Intuitive interface for developers - IBC handlers do not need to care about IBC authentication
 - State change commitment logic is embedded into `baseapp.runTx` logic
-- IBC applications do not need to define message type for receiving packet

 ### Negative